 You may have read these instructions and thought, “There is no way my cat would tolerate this!”

 Don’t worry.
-We know that an ear cleaning isn’t exactly a natural feeling for your cat and their response may be less than enthusiastic.
-Fortunately, we have a few tricks to help make the process a little easier and safer for you and your cat.
+We know that an ear cleaning isn’t exactly a natural feeling for your cat, and their response may be less than enthusiastic.
+Fortunately, we have a few tricks for how to clean out your cat's ears that will help make the process a little easier and safer for you and your cat.

 The Purrito Technique